Here's everything we've heard so far about the Apple Watch Series 5, coupled with what we want and expect to see.

 Apple Watch Series 5 release date

 Apple typically holds its iPhone launch event in September of every year and the next iteration of the Watch is normally announced at the same time.

 This launch event normally takes place in the second week of September on a Tuesday.
-We're therefore placing our money on 10 September 2019, though we expect nothing to be confirmed until late August 2019.
+We've therefore been placing our money on 10 September 2019 for a while, which is also the date that has now appeared in rumours following some a couple of images from the iOS 13 beta, though we expect nothing to be confirmed officially until later this month - August 2019.

 What we want and expect to see on the next Apple Watch